replicatedhq/replicated-docs/docs/enterprise/snapshots-storage-destinations.md

 ## Configure Azure Storage for Online Environments

-In this procedure, you install Velero and configure your initial storage destination in online environments.
+In this procedure, you install Velero and configure an Azure storage destination in online environments.

 To install Velero and configure an Azure storage destination: